Should You Include Your Full Address On a Resume?

 Though it’s illegal, discrimination still occurs at every stage of the job search process.
 Similar to why you should never include your photo on a resume, your address can potentially be used to draw conclusions about you and your lifestyle.
 These conjectures are mitigated by using simply your city, state, and zip code.

-Again, this is illegal.
-However, some neighborhoods do come with assumptions about the people who live there.
+Again, this type of discrimination is illegal.
+But, as you know, some neighborhoods come with assumptions about the people who live there.
 Avoid the risk by omitting your exact street address.

 3. There is no need

-The only time where companies would require your full street address is when you accept a job offer.
-Alternatively, some jobs will specify that they need your home address, such as federal jobs.
-However the vast majority of jobs will NOT require your exact location in the job application phase.
+The only time companies would require your full street address is when you accept a job offer.
+Sometimes, a job description will specify that they need your home address, but these are usually positions like federal jobs.
+The vast majority of jobs will NOT require your exact location in the job application phase.

-Some career experts recommend including your full address and zip code for many different reasons.
+Some career experts recommend including your full address for many different reasons.
 One common reason is that some companies may favor hiring someone who has a shorter commute time, so if you’re close by you should say so.

 There are some instances when you shouldn’t include any address at all.
 Some remote positions will not require an address from you during the application process, so there is often no need to include it.
 Look to the job description for requirements, such as preferred time zones or locations.
 Use that information to judge how specific you should be on your resume.
 For example: